-Next, I stood up the two sides (Miss Possum helped) and I placed the pole on top.
-Miss Possum held it while I did a similar knot to keep the frame sturdy.
+- Next, stand up the two sides and place a pole/stick on top.
+My eldest daughter held it while I did a similar knot to keep the frame sturdy.

-Next I used some guylines from our camping tent to ensure it would be safe for the girls.
+- Use some guy lines secure your bird hide.
+I used some from our camping set.
 You could also make your own here.

-Miss Possum and I spent a few mornings sitting in the hide, watching the birds fly on to our fence and then onto the neighbor’s roof.
+We spent a few mornings sitting in the hide, watching the birds fly on to our fence and then onto the neighbour’s roof.

-I must admit that I had a hard time getting up-close photos of birds while in the hide, but that’s only due to our house location and perhaps my lack of patience!
+It was hard getting up-close photos of birds while in the hide, but that’s only due to our house location and perhaps my lack of patience!

 I did score a nice picture of our little regular visitor to the flowers outside of our window (the reason I set up the bird hide in that location in the first place).
-I cant be certain but I think it’s a brown honey eater.
+I’m fairly certain it’s a brown honey eater.